silshack/spring2014/_posts/2014-01-30-stringslistpost.md

 title: Sophia's Strings and Lists Exercises
 ---

-These exercises confused me when we first started working through them, but going through the string exercise #6 in class helped me to further understand how to define and build functions.
+These exercises confused me at first because I was not experienced at building functions, but going through the string exercise #6 in class helped me to further understand how to define and build functions.
+The exercise that gave the most trouble was list exercise #14, although I pretty quickly figured out how to use the split and join methods using the examples in the chapter, I had a mistake that tripped me up where instead of referencing ```new_string``` when I was defining my ```final_string``` I was referencing ```s``` (the original string), which I had not performed the split method.

 ##Strings #6: Reverse Function
 ```